Explore Microsoft .NET SDK v3 for Azure Cosmos DB

 Completed

 This unit focuses on Azure Cosmos DB .NET SDK v3 for API for NoSQL.
 (Microsoft.Azure.Cosmos NuGet package.)
-If you're familiar with the previous version of the .NET SDK, you may be used to the terms collection and document.
+If you're familiar with the previous version of the .NET SDK, you might be familiar with the terms collection and document.

 The azure-cosmos-dotnet-v3 GitHub repository includes the latest .NET sample solutions.
 You use these solutions to perform CRUD (create, read, update, and delete) and other common operations on Azure Cosmos DB resources.